 - X2 Benning Road – H Street Line

 The DC Circulator bus runs every 10 minutes and only costs $1 each way.
-Two bus routes leave from Union Station.
+Three bus routes leave from Union Station.

 - Georgetown – Union Station Route